 Next, take a look at strategies for bargaining in a number of different selling venues commonly frequented by antique-collectors.

 To get the best bargains at garage sales, return late in the day.
 If a piece was priced very high early on, the seller may come down in price significantly as the sale drags on.
-At that point, they might rather accept a lower price than drag the unwanted item back in the house or donate it to charity.

 Occasionally, you'll run across an estate sale being conducted by a family.
 Although merchandise may be offered throughout the house, these sales are more like garage sales in terms of pricing and discounting.
 You'll usually have more leeway bargaining here, even on the first day of the sale.
-Try making an offer just as you would at a true garage sale.

 Most flea market sellers expect to be asked for some sort of discount, usually in the 10 percent to 25 percent range, and they price their merchandise accordingly.